| Barry MacDonnell's

 Click Clear All, then Close.

-Edit the table to set new tab positions in cells.
+Edit the table to set your text at any of the new tab positions in cells.

-Once they are set you can navigate to the tabs stops in any celll that has the new tab stops with Ctrl+Tab or Ctrl+Shift+Tab.
+Once the new tabs are set you can move the cursor to a desired tab stop in any celll that has the new tab settings with Ctrl+Tab or Ctrl+Shift+Tab.
 (Just pressing Tab inside a table takes you to the next cell.)

-Tip: Always start from the top of the table and proceed setting tab stops rightward and then downward in various cells.
-Otherwise, the program might become confused (e.g., if you go back up to an earlier row to reset some tabs).
-In other words, setting tabs inside tables might be best left to your final draft of the document.
+Tip: Always start from the top of the table and proceed setting your text at desired tab stops rightward and then downward in various cells.
+Otherwise, the program might become confused (e.g., if you go back up to an earlier row later to reset some tabs).
+In other words, setting text to new tabs inside table cells might be best left to your final draft of the document.

-Immediately following the table, set tabs for the rest of your document text.
+[Optional but suggested:] Immediately following the table (i.e., after the [TblOff] code) set your preferred tabs for the rest of the document text.
 (Here is a macro to do this for you.)

 [Thanks to 'Robin' and 'bobhs' at WordPerfect Universe for the basic steps.]